storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Status

-- _Patches will NOT be accepted on this plugin version due to some potential licensing issues._
+- Patches will NOT be accepted on this plugin version due to some possible licensing issues.
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
-- This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+- This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evcore-free-dependencies` (with sqlite3 and Android-evcore-native-driver dependencies) from npm.
 - This plugin version will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
 - _A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
 (Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin version due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it may be necessary to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`)._
-- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported _by this plugin version_ since they do not honor the `before_plugin_install` hook.
-The supported solution is to _use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates)_.
+- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
 - The iOS database location is now mandatory, as documented below.
-- SQLite version `3.15.2` included _with the following compile-time options_:
+- SQLite version `3.15.2` included with the following compile-time options:
-  - `SQLITE_THREADSAFE=2` _(all platforms in this plugin version)_
+  - `SQLITE_THREADSAFE=2` (all platforms in this plugin version)
   - ~~`SQLITE_DEFAULT_MEMSTATUS=0`~~ _(FUTURE TODO)_
   - ~~`SQLITE_OMIT_DECLTYPE`~~ _(FUTURE TODO)_
   - ~~`SQLITE_OMIT_DEPRECATED`~~ _(FUTURE TODO)_